makinacorpus/makina-slides/plone/ploneconf2016-non-plone-dev.md

 # Presenter Notes

-if you are strong enough, at some point you will see the matrix.
+If you are strong enough, at some point you will see the matrix.
 This guy is a Plone developer: he moves fluidly in a middle of a shit storm, he looks quiet and confident because he knows exactly which moves he has to take to face any given danger second by second.

 .fx: extra-large